 Now they’ve joined forces, albeit uneasily, to redirect their spite toward other enemies — their former protégés, the devils they taught and raised and still believe they know.
 And at least on one front, the weapon of choice isn’t hatred, but corrosion.

 There’s no fighting the “Game of Thrones” flood.
 All we can do is float along until we all reach its final destination.
 Even so, it’s worth pointing out that the direction “Billions” has taken this season makes it a more consistently fascinating analysis of power and its dynamics than most of what’s going on in Westeros.
-At this point "Game of Thrones" revolves around guesswork (for the audience) and serving up spectacle.
+Right now"Game of Thrones" revolves around guesswork (for the audience) and serving up spectacle.

 Meanwhile, every Sunday at 9 p.m., “Billions” confidently plays with power’s favorite consorts: corruption, wrath and my personal favorite, pettiness — the drug that makes people take certain slights too personally and too far.